TeskaLabs/asab-webui/doc/datatable.md

   data: Array<objects> // objects that will represent rows in a table
   headers: Array<{
     name: string, // name of the headers in a table
-    key: 'string'' // name of the key for searching properties in objects in props.data }>,
+    key: 'string'', // name of the key for searching properties in objects in props.data link?: {
+		pathname: string,
+		key: string
+	},
+	datetime?: boolean | { format: string }
+  }>,
   count: number, // count of all items
   currentPage: number, // current page of the table